CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/ORP.1 organization.md

 #### ORP.1.A4 Function separation between operational and controlling tasks

-Within an institution, all relevant tasks and functions SHOULD be defined and clearly delineated.
+Within an institution, all relevant tasks and functions SHOULD be defined and clearly separated from each other.
 The tasks and the required roles and functions MUST be structured in such a way that operational and controlling functions are distributed to different persons.
 For incompatible functions, a separation of functions MUST be defined and documented.
 Representatives MUST also be subject to separation of functions.

 #### ORP.1.A5 Authorization [Head IT]